adlaws/titan-vue-ui/README.md

 will only develop in Titan once you need to verify functionality which can only be provided by Titan itself.

-> **TIP**: using `TitanUtils.isInsideTitan()` you can also check if your JavaScript is currently being executed inside Titan (or a browser) and potentially provide "stub" implementations of Titan functionality in the browser to help mock out interfaces with dummy data and so on.
+> **TIP**: using `TitanUtils.isInsideTitan()` (or `$isInsideTitan`) you can also check if your JavaScript is currently being executed inside Titan (or a browser) and potentially provide "stub" implementations of Titan functionality in the browser to help mock out interfaces with dummy data and so on.

 See `titan-utils.js` below for more details.

 #### Working in Titan